Today I want to share with you a super effective, minimal and zero waste method to clean, purify and moisturise your skin: the oil cleansing method.

 Have you ever heard of the comedogenic scale?
 On a scale from 0 to 5, it is based on the absorption rate of an oil and measures the likelihood that has to clog your pores.
 That being said, we should not be choosing an oil based on this assumption alone.

-Ideally, the base of your oil cleansing mix should be an oil with cleansing and antibacterial properties.
-The star oil with these properties often used in the oil cleansing method is castor oil.
-Castor oil has amazing astringent properties and works beautifully in drawing impurities that can cause potential acne breakouts off your skin.
+If you are planning to use your serum to cleanse your skin and remove make up, you could use an oil with cleansing and antibacterial properties.
+For example, castor oil has amazing astringent properties and works beautifully in drawing impurities that can cause potential acne breakouts off your skin.
 The quantity of castor oil you can use will depend on your skin type.
 Start with 30% of your whole formulation and work your way down if you have dry skin.

 Too much castor oil can be drying, so use it sparingly if you have dry skin.
 If you have extremely dry or very sensitive skin, you can completely skip the castor oil and add a little bit of coconut oil instead, which has natural amazing anti-bacterial and cleansing properties.
 Keep in mind that during cold temperatures the coconut oil will solidify.
 You could use fractionated coconut oil, which does not solidify, but keep in mind that this will have a different fatty acid profile to coconut oil.

 Next, choose the oil that works best for your skin type!
 Add up to 50% of this oil to your castor oil base.
 Depending on your skin type, you could choose between hemp seed oil, grapeseed oil, sweet almond oil, olive oil etc. If you want, you can also mix two different oils at 25% each.

 Finally, and again this is completely optional, for the remaining 20% you could add a more luxurious oil with unique properties.
 These are normally also very expensive but can truly top up and complement your oil blend in a unique way.